autreplanete/Origami-Quartz-Composer-Extensions-Pack/README.md

 How to install
 --------------

-1. Install Origami
+1. Install Origami (download the Origami installer from http://facebook.github.io/origami)
 2. Download this Pack
 3. Copy 'AutrePlanete' folder into your `~/Library/Graphics/Quartz Composer Patches/`

 How to use